-- Goal Describes the ultimate outcome of the task the student will perform. - Description Lists the physical acts the student will perform, and under what conditions these acts will be completed. - Criteria Lists specific, observable, objective behaviors the student must demonstrate for each task.
-The ability to demonstrate each of these behaviors will be required in order to be considered as having successfully completed each task. - Number of Times Task Needs to be Successfully Performed States the required number of times to repeat the tasks.
+Goal - Describes the ultimate outcome of the task the student will perform.

+Description - Lists the physical acts the student will perform, and under what conditions these acts will be completed.

+- Criteria Lists specific, observable, objective behaviors the student must demonstrate for each task.
+The ability to demonstrate each of these behaviors will be required in order to be considered as having successfully completed each task.
+Essential criteria for each skill are denoted by (critical) and must be included in the performance of the skill in order for the task to be approved.
+Failure to demonstrate any (critical) steps clearly will result in resubmission of the task. - Number of Times Task Needs to be Successfully Performed States the required number of times to repeat the tasks.
 The patient's name and the date each repetition of the task was performed must be recorded on the Task Verification Form.

-EACH REQUIRED REPETITION OF THE TASK MUST BE PERFORMED ON A
+EACH REQUIRED REPETITION OF THE TASK MUST BE PERFORMED ON A DIFFERENT ANIMAL.

-DIFFERENT ANIMAL.
 The student may not use the same animal to do all of the repetitions of a task.
 However, the same animal may be used to perform different tasks.
 In other words, one can't do three ear cleanings on the same animal, however, one may do an ear cleaning, an anal sac expression, and a venipuncture on the same animal.